 Since each of the activities are built on one another, you can quickly understand your pain points and seek training to improve in that area.
 As you move along, you will see how the model puts YOU in control of your business.

-January’s KW MAPS Models Course To really kick-start your year and ramp up your real estate career, sign up to attend the KW MAPS Models course held in Austin, Texas, January 29 – January 31.
+- August’s KW MAPS Models Course To ramp up your real estate career, sign up to attend the KW MAPS Models course held digitally August 18 – 27.

 What you’ll receive: